syncthing/docs/users/config.rst

     device then needs an encryption password set, or must already be of the "receive encrypted" type locally.
 Refer to the detailed explanation under :doc:`untrusted`.

+.. option:: device.numConnections

+    The number of connections to this device.
+See :doc:`/advanced/device-numconnections` for more information.

 GUI Element